Home

 The government order states that these must be marked as “physiological leave” and not affect attendance records negatively.
 Students will not need any certificates or prior approvals either.

-Several experts have lauded the move as progressive.
-Dr. Shruti Sharma, a Delhi-based gynecologist, said, “Menstruation is a biological reality for half the population.
-Period cramps can be extremely painful for many young girls, which makes it impossible to focus in class.
+Several experts have lauded the move as a progressive step.
+Dr. Shruti Sharma, a Delhi-based gynaecologist, said, “Menstruation is a biological reality for half the population.
+Cramps can be extremely painful for many young girls, which makes it impossible to focus in class.

 The Assam government’s decision accounts for this and promotes inclusivity in schools.”